isaac-mason/recast-navigation-js/packages/recast-navigation/README.md

 Adding or removing an obstacle will internally create an "obstacle request".
 TileCache supports queuing up to 64 obstacle requests.

 The `tileCache.update` method returns `upToDate`, whether the tile cache is fully up to date with obstacle requests and tile rebuilds.
-Each update call processes up to 64 tiles touched by added or removed obstacles.
 If the tile cache isn't up to date another call will continue processing obstacle requests and tile rebuilds; otherwise it will have no effect.

 If not many obstacle requests occur between updates, an easy pattern is to call `tileCache.update` periodically, such as every game update.